ryaninvents/serverless-auth0-graphql/README.md

 # serverless-auth0-graphql
 Basic application scaffold using Serverless Framework, AWS Lambda, GraphQL, and Auth0.
+Requires local Node >= 8.

 ## Deploying
 Create a new Auth0 client.
 Run `npm run create-secrets-files`; edit `vars.json` and `secrets.json` with the credentials provided by Auth0.

-Run `npm create-asset-bucket -- $BUCKET_NAME`, substituting the name of your static-assets bucket for `$BUCKET_NAME`.
+Run `npm run create-asset-bucket -- $BUCKET_NAME`, substituting the name of your static-assets bucket for `$BUCKET_NAME`. `$BUCKET_NAME` must not contain the dot (`.`) character to ensure that the S3 endpoint has the correct TLS certificate (see [this StackOverflow question](https://stackoverflow.com/questions/32714351/amazon-s3-using-dns-alias-to-bucket-https-at-the-same-time) for details).

 Run `serverless deploy`.